clemsonciti/workshop-palmetto/_episodes/02-accessing-palmetto.md

 > It is important that you unzip the downloaded installer prior to installation.
 > The zipped installer file contains an additional data file besides the installer
 > executable.
 This data file is not accessible if the installer executable is
-> called from insize the zipped file (something Windows allows you to do).
+> called from inside the zipped file (something Windows allows you to do).
 {: .callout}

 After MobaXterm starts, click the `Session` button.